Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 Many beginner swimmers start by using the so-called "bicycle kick" which causes the swimmer to kick water backward in the opposite direction to where they want to go.

-As much as it makes a logical sense to kick the water behind you, it will get you going very slowly and it is very bad in terms of efficiency, effectiveness.
+As much as it makes a logical sense to kick the water behind you, it will get you going very slowly and it is very bad in terms of efficiency and effectiveness.
 Most importantly, it does a horrible thing to your proper swimming body position.

 So, where else can you kick the water if not behind you?
 Well, how about down and up.

-You can visualize a dolphin swimming with the caudal fin moving up and down to propel the dolphin forward.
+You can visualize a dolphin swimming with the caudal fin moving up and down to propel it forward.

 A word of caution here though, do not get into the habit of kicking to the sides instead of up and down as you will end up with a so-called scissor kick which is ugly and inefficient.